-After determining whether a worker is an employee or self-employed, you must obtain the worker's Social Security number.
+After determining whether a worker is an employee or an independent contractor, you must obtain the worker's Social Security number.
+Whether the worker is classified as an employee or as an independent contractor, it is necessary to obtain the worker's Social Security number.
 A worker who does not have a Social Security number can obtain one by filing Form SS-5.
 This is a Social Security Administration form, not an IRS form.
-If a self-employed worker performs services for your church (and earns at least \$600 for the year) but fails to provide you with their Social Security number, then the church is required by law to withhold a specified percentage of compensation as backup withholding.
-The backup withholding rate is 24%for 2024.
+If an independent contractor performs services for your church (and earns at least \$600 for the year) but fails to provide you with his or her Social Security number, then the church is required by law to withhold a specified percentage of compensation as backup withholding.
+The backup withholding rate is 24 percent for 2025.

-A self-employed person can stop backup withholding by providing the church with a correct Social Security number.
+An independent contractor can stop backup withholding by providing the church with a correct Social Security number.

-The church will need the correct number to complete the worker's Form 1099-NEC (discussed below).
+The church will need the correct number to complete the worker's Form 1099-NEC (discussed later).

-Churches can be penalized if the Social Security number they report on a Form 1099-NEC is incorrect, unless they have exercised due diligence.
-A church will be deemed to have exercised due diligence if it has self-employed persons provide their Social Security numbers using Form W-9.
-It is a good idea for churches to present self-employed workers (e.g., guest speakers, contract laborers) with a Form W-9, and to backup withhold unless the worker returns the form.
+Churches can be penalized if the Social Security number they report on a Form 1099-NEC is incorrect, unless they have exercised "due diligence."
+A church will be deemed to have exercised due diligence if it has independent contractors provide their Social Security numbers using Form W-9.
+It is a good idea for churches to present independent contractors (e.g., guest speakers, contract laborers) with a Form W-9, and to backup withhold unless the worker returns the form.
 The church should retain each Form W-9 to demonstrate its due diligence.

 All taxes withheld through backup withholding must be reported to the IRS on Form 945.
-Form 945 for 2023 must be filed with the IRS by January 31, 2024.
-However, if you made deposits on time in full payment of the taxes for the year, you may file the return by February 12, 2024.
+Form 945 for 2024 must be filed with the IRS by January 31, 2025.
+However, if you made deposits on time in full payment of the taxes for the year, you may file the return by February 10, 2025.

-KEY POINT.
-Many times churches will host guest speakers or other workers from other countries.
+KEY POINT: Many times, churches will host guest speakers or other workers from other countries.
 Nonresident aliens are not taxed in the same manner as US citizens.
 While they are not subject to the above rules, they are subject to other mandatory reporting and withholding rules.
 Prior to making payments, churches should seek professional assistance in determining the applicable reporting and withholding rules for payments made to workers from other countries.